Proposal Submission Process

 Honors seminars offer an excellent opportunity for faculty members to try out new ideas in teaching and research topics, to pilot a course that they may develop for their own department or program, and/or to work with a small group (not more than 20) of excellent students.

-Professors interested in proposing a seminar for the Honors Program or a departmental “H Section” should submit a proposal via email to the director for review; a hard copy, signed by the department chair, must also be submitted to the Honors Program office.
+Professors interested in proposing a seminar for the Honors Program or a departmental “H Section” should submit a proposal via through our online form at http://bit.ly/HonorsCourseProposal.
 The proposal should be submitted no later than May 15 for subsequent Spring and Summer offerings and November 15 for subsequent Fall and Winter offerings semesters in order for the Honors Program to have adequate time to review and comment on the course and the director can coordinate with the relevant department, the Office of Undergraduate Education, and the Registrar’s office in curriculum planning.
 Decisions will be made by August 15 for a spring semester offering and by December 15 for a fall semester offering.

 Proposals should include the following information:

-Faculty may be asked to meet with the HP to discuss questions about the proposal.
+Faculty may be asked to meet with the HP Faculty of Record to discuss questions about the proposal.

 Upon approval, faculty will be contacted by the Director of Student Services to arrange a meeting pattern for the course if the course is to be offered under an HON heading and to collect course details if the course is to be offered as an “H section”.
 HON sections are capped at 20 students, and the Honors Program requests that departmental “H sections” make every effort to keep those sections at lower capacities than the regular versions of those courses.
 Additionally, individual departments may opt to place controlled enrollment on departmental courses, or allow open seats to be filled by non-Honors students after Honors registration has passed.